Knowledge base

 Has this FAQ been helpful?

-This guide explains how to recover recently lost emails, especially in case of accidental deletion by the user.
+This guide explains how to recover lost emails, especially after accidental deletion.

 Preamble

-- Infomaniak backs up the content of each email address once a day (usually early in the morning).
+• Infomaniak backs up each email address once a day (usually early in the morning).

-- Emails no longer existing when you request the restoration will be returned to their original location.
+• Emails (present at the time of the backup) that no longer exist (at the time of the restoration request) will be returned to their original location.

-- Certain settings related to your email address ("answering machine" and "redirection" in particular) will also be restored if they have changed in the meantime.
+• Certain parameters (answering machine and redirection in particular) will be restored if they have changed in the meantime.

-- The backup restoration does not include the calendar or the address book.
+• The restoration does not include the calendar nor the address book.

 Backup retention period

-Once a complete backup of your mailbox has been made, Infomaniak makes it available to you for a certain number of days depending on your offer.
+Infomaniak makes the backup of your mailbox available for a certain number of days depending on your offer.

-* By upgrading a free offer, it will be possible to recover the backup for up to 30 days.
+* By upgrading a free offer, you will be able to access backups for up to 30 days.

-Also refer to this other guide regarding the storage limits of your messages.
+Refer to this other guide on the storage limits of your messages.

 Restore from the Infomaniak Web Mail app